kargam0167/kargam0167.github.io/_pages/about.md

     </ul>
   </div>

-> I am fortunate to be a Generation X:
+> I am fortunate to be a Generation X

 As one of those digital pioneers who transitioned from rotary phones to a world of the Internet of Things, my journey integrated significant cultural and technological shifts, weaving them into my perspective and practices.